-Middle ear implants (MEI) (eg. Vibrant Soundbridge^R (VSB), MED-EL, Innsbruck) have been demonstrated to be an option for hearing rehabilitation in children with canal atresia, and can be used in conjunction with autologous ear reconstruction84.
+Middle ear implants (MEI) (e.g. Vibrant Soundbridge^R (VSB), MED-EL, Innsbruck) have been demonstrated to be an option for hearing rehabilitation in children with canal Atresia, and can be used in conjunction with autologous ear reconstruction84.
 MEIs have an internal and external component as for transcutaneous bone anchored hearing devices, but the internal component produces mechanical vibrations that directly stimulate a middle ear structure, causing it to vibrate.
 In the Vibrant Soundbridge^R the mechanical vibrations are produced by an electromagnetic element called the floating mass transducer (FMT), which is attached to the stapes or incus, or placed against the round window membrane, dependent upon the anatomy of the middle ear^{84,85}.
 Therefore, high resolution CT imaging of the temporal bone is mandatory when considering a MEI and consent must include the risk of loss of hearing, vertigo and facial nerve injury.
 MEIs should also be considered with caution when the middle ear is significantly dysplastic and poorly aerated.
-When siting the incision for MEI surgery prior to planned autologous ear reconstruction, the same consideration must be taken as for bone anchored hearing devices, to ensure the necessary preservation of the tissue layers around the microtic ear86.
-In response to the introduction and likely evolution of transcutaneous bone conduction hearing implant systems, and the fact that the majority of atresia cases have a purely conductive hearing loss84, the future role of MEIs in atresia cases remains to be determined.
-However, MEIs are a proven option for hearing rehabilitation in patients with canal atresia84-88.
+When siting the incision for MEI surgery prior to planned autologous ear reconstruction, the same consideration must be taken as for bone anchored hearing devices, to ensure the necessary preservation of the tissue layers around the microtic ear85.
+In response to the introduction and likely evolution of transcutaneous bone anchored hearing device systems, and the fact that the majority of Atresia cases have a purely conductive hearing loss84, the future role of MEIs in Atresia cases remains to be determined.
+However, MEIs are a proven option for hearing rehabilitation in patients with canal Atresia84-88.
+MEIs for Atresia cases should be undertaken by experienced otologists in centres with significant experience of the management of patients with Atresia, in close collaboration with reconstructive surgeons.